smaclell/smaclell.github.io/_drafts/embrace-change.md

 		alt="A very large picture of Josh's face upside down." width="480"
 		src="{{ site.url }}/images/josh.jpg" />
+	<figcaption>Oh Josh, you are so silly.</figcaption>
 </figure>

-During those first few days the wierdest thing I needed to accept was my coworkers were suddenly not there.
-Waking up every morning I was confronted with the fact I would not be seeing Travis and Josh today.
-Many of my coworkers had grown into close friends who I rely on a great deal.
+During those first few days the weirdest thing that I needed to accept was my coworkers were suddenly not there.
+Waking up every morning I was confronted with the fact that I would not be seeing Travis and Josh today.
+Many of my coworkers had grown into close friends on whom I rely a great deal.
 I was always happy to see them again or beat them at foosball.
 Our relationship would need to change if it was to survive.

-Another odd thought experiment I needed to accept was the other choices D2L could have made.
+Another odd thought experiment was the other choices D2L could have made.
 Was I chosen instead of other people?
-Would me staying mean someone else leaving.
+Would me staying mean someone else leaving?
 In the end I felt it was better that I was chosen instead of someone else.
 Better I go through this than one of my friends.
 After our life had normalized a bit, I was optimistic we would be okay and didn't want them to